DivineOps/sasha-rosenbaum-site/content/podcasts/_index.md

 ---
 title: "Podcasts"
-subtitle: "Podasts I've hosted or been a guest on over the years"
+subtitle: "Podasts I've hosted and been a guest on over the years"
 draft: false
 hideLastModified: true
 showInMenu: true